Ninetalesgh/dndcampaign/vault/database/spells.md

 You teleport to a previously designated infernal sanctuary, appearing in the nearest unoccupied space to the spot you designated when you prepared your sanctuary (see below).
 When you do so, you can summon a Devil of CR 8 or below to take your place, giving it a single command as you do which it will follow to the best of its ability.
 When the spell ends or the summoned Devil is reduced to 0 Hit Points, it is banished back to Baator.
 You must designate a sanctuary by casting this spell within an archway on the plane of Baator.
 If you cast this spell without first preparing a sanctuary, the spell has no effect.
-At Higher Levels.
-If you use a level 9 spell slot, you can summon any willing Devil known to you.
+**Using a Higher-Level Spell Slot.** If you use a level 9 spell slot, you can summon any willing Devil known to you.
 If you summon a devil of CR 10 or greater in this way, it is not bound to follow your command.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*